Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Practice Sheetali pranayama (cooling breath) instead of heating techniques

-- This is peak Pitta time within peak Pitta season — the hottest point of the day
+- Peak Pitta time within peak Pitta season.
+The hottest point of the day.

 - Eat your main meal at lunch when digestive fire is strongest

-- Take a brief rest after lunch (10-15 minutes, not a full nap — that aggravates Kapha)
+- Take a brief rest after lunch.
+10 to 15 minutes.
+Not a full nap, that aggravates Kapha.

 - Stay hydrated with herbal teas (peppermint, fennel, rose) or infused water

-- If working, take eye breaks — Pitta heat affects the eyes, which are a Pitta organ
+- If working, take eye breaks.
+Pitta heat affects the eyes, a Pitta organ.

-- Apply rose water to the face and temples for a cooling refresh
+- Apply rose water to face and temples for a cooling refresh

 Summer Exercise

-Reduce exercise intensity by 25-50% compared to cooler months.
-Pitta's competitive nature resists this advice, but overheating through exercise is one of the fastest ways to aggravate Pitta.
+Reduce exercise intensity by 25 to 50% compared to cooler months.
+Pitta's competitive nature resists this advice.
+Overheating through exercise is one of the fastest ways to aggravate Pitta.

 Ideal summer exercise: